mdarin/tickes2matrix-proto/README.md

 ./t2m.pl
 ```

-you shold see a new file _table.mat_
+you should see a new file _table.mat_

 that's it! :)